Tee Higgins Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- The 257.2 yards per game the Chiefs are conceding through the air makes them the NFL's 21st-ranked pass defense.
+- The 257.2 passing yards the Chiefs give up per game makes them the NFL's 21st-ranked pass defense this season.

-- The Chiefs have given up 23 passing TDs this year (1.5 per game), ranking them 16th among NFL defenses.
+- At 1.5 passing TDs conceded per game, the Chiefs defense is ranked 16th in the league.

 Recent Performances

-- In last week's outing against the Ravens, Higgins was targeted 13 times, picking up 194 yards on 12 receptions (averaging 16.2 yards per catch) while scoring two touchdowns.
+- In last week's game against the Ravens, Higgins was targeted 13 times and recorded 12 catches for 194 yards (16.2 yards per catch) and scored two touchdowns.

-- In his last three games, Higgins has caught 19 passes on 23 targets for 331 yards and two touchdowns, averaging 110.3 yards per game.
+- Higgins has 19 catches on 23 targets for 331 yards and two touchdowns in his last three games, averaging 110.3 yards per game.

 Higgins' Cincinnati Teammates